hirosystems/stacks.js/packages/stacking/README.md

 ### Delegatee

-If you are the account owner / stacker / delegatee, you can delegate or revoke delegation rights.
+If you are the account owner ("stacker"), you can delegate or revoke delegation rights.

 #### Delegate STX